 How to manage the transition from two naps to one nap

-As babies grow into toddlers, they’re able to stay awake for longer periods and only need one nap per day.
+As babies grow into toddlers, they gradually become able to stay awake for longer stretches and eventually need only one nap per day.
 If your baby’s two-nap schedule has gone from predictable to erratic, you may be wondering if it’s time to drop a nap.

 Fortunately, we’ve been there and we can help.
-Consider this your ultimate guide to handling what many parents deem the most challenging of all.
-Curious about ?
+Consider this your go-to resource for handling what many parents find to be the trickiest of all.
+Wondering ?
 We have a for that too!

 When do babies make the transition to one nap?

 Most children are ready to fully transition from two naps to one nap around 14 - 18 months old.
-Once the nap is dropped, they’ll need to be able to comfortably stay awake for at least 5 hours before and after their one remaining nap.
+Once they’ve fully transitioned to one nap, they’ll need to be able to comfortably stay awake for around 5 hours before and after their one remaining nap.

 Some babies are able to successfully make the transition on the earlier side, while other toddlers will sleep better when the nap is dropped on the later end.
 We often find that children who sleep really well at night tend to drop the nap on the earlier end of the average range.

 The transition period often takes a few weeks; however, it depends on the readiness of the child.
-If a child is transitioned to a one-nap schedule before they’re ready, it will take them longer to adjust.
+If a child is transitioned to a one-nap schedule before they’re ready, the adjustment may take a bit longer – but the strategies below can help keep them well-rested along the way.

 Which nap gets dropped?

-The second nap of the day gets dropped when children transition from 2 naps to 1 nap.
-As wake windows lengthen, toddlers will need more awake time before each sleep period.
-This means the first nap is shifted later and the second nap is phased out all together.
-The one remaining nap should be in the middle of the day.
+When children transition from two naps to one, it’s the second nap that goes.
+As wake windows lengthen, the first nap shifts later and the second nap is phased out altogether.
+The one remaining nap then falls in the middle of the day.

 Ideally, there will be about 5 hours on either side of the nap.
 It’s common for the nap to be short at first and then eventually lengthen to 2 - 3 hours long.